All Episodes

 If I mention one name, if I pick somebody who stood out, you can imagine what's going to happen.

-Limbaugh criticizes most of Republican field.
+Limbaugh criticizes most of the Republican field.

 Limbaugh endorses this or that.

-Cain was strong.
+Kane was strong.

-They were they, yeah, Santorum was strong.
+They were, yeah, Santorum was strong.

 They were all strong.

-I'm telling you, it was it was it was very satisfying to watch this.
+I'm telling you, it was, it was, it was very satisfying to watch this.

-There not one of these people on that stage was afraid to criticize Obama.
+Not one of these people on that stage was afraid to criticize Obama.

 There wasn't any fear on that stage last night.

-Don't it it doesn't mean anything negative about anybody else.
+Don't, it doesn't mean anything negative about anybody else.

-The more experienced, the more polished, I'm not really talking about content here.
+The more experienced, the more polished.

-Not talking about the substance of what he said, just the appearance.
+I'm not really talking about content here, not talking about the substance of what he said, just the appearance.

 And that, by the way, is a gut reaction, not a studied conclusion.